 A college dorm room with smooth floors is bound to get dust bunnies and dirty.
-Send your kid off with a Swiffer bundle starter kit so they can use both the dry and wet Swiffer pads to keep the floor clean.
-Target has a great selection of Swiffer starter kits.
+Send your kid off with a Swiffer bundle starter kit.

 Dorm entertainment must haves

-My friends with sons told me that taking a TV to college in 2019 was definitely a dorm must have.
-Even though they are going to college to study and get a degree, many of their sons unwound by playing videogames.
+My friends with sons told me that taking a TV to college these days was definitely a dorm must have.
+Even though they are going to college to study and get a degree, many of their sons relaxed by playing videogames.
 Therefore, they needed a TV.
-I would recommend not buying a new TV to send to college but rather using an extra one from around the house.

 Dorm room bathroom supplies

-Of course you’ll need towels to bring with you to college.
-But chances are your son or daughter will be walking to and from their college dorm bathroom after a shower.
-Rather than struggle with changing clothes in the bathroom, a Velcro towel wrap that wraps around you and stays put is a must have.
+Since chances are your son or daughter will be walking to and from their college dorm bathroom after a shower, you might want to get them a Velcro towel wrap that wraps around you and stays put is a must have.
 There are even Velcro towel wraps designed specifically for men.

 Other must haves on what to bring to college

 Our family has been devout customers of companies that provide lifetime warranties for their products.
-Here is my popular post that outlines companies that stand behind their products.
+Here is my article about bookbags, luggage and other bags with a guarantee.

 My daughters have both done quite well, in high school and college, with Jansport backpacks.
 Jansport is one of those companies that provide a product guarantee.